GDS 46

 Multicolumn Layout

-• Check out Multicolumn Layout as another method of creating columns
+• Optional: Check out Multicolumn Layout as another method of creating columns

 • The section of Learning Web Design on Multicolumn layout in about halfway through Chapter 19, and has information on this technique.
 You may have to search the online version of the chapter, since there are no page numbers.